-The statement of net position presents information on all of the City's assets and liabilities and deferred inflows/outflows of resources, with the difference between the two reported as net position.
+The statement of net position presents information on all of the City's assets and liabilities and deferred inflows/outflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.
 The statement of activities presents information showing how the government's net position changed during the most recent fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the cash flows.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+Thus, revenue and expenses reported in this statement for some items will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).